Pipeloluwa-Oshinubi/Data_Analytics_Portfolio/#2 Sales Performance Analysis/README.md

-#  Retail Consumer Behavior Analytics Dashboard
+#  Sales Performance Analytics Dashboard

 #  Project Overview

-This project focuses on analysing consumer shopping behavior to uncover patterns that influence purchasing decisions, customer loyalty, and sales performance.
-The analysis transforms raw transactional data into actionable insights that support better marketing, product, and customer engagement strategies.
+This project analyzes historical sales data to uncover patterns driving revenue, profit, and seasonal trends.
+The analysis transforms raw transactional data into actionable insights that support pricing, promotions, and market expansion strategies.

 #  Business Problem

-A retail company aims to better understand customer shopping behavior in order to improve sales performance, increase customer satisfaction, and strengthen long term loyalty.
-Management observed shifts in purchasing patterns across demographics, product categories, and sales channels including both online and in store transactions.
-There is a need to identify which factors such as discounts, product reviews, seasonal trends, and payment preferences influence purchasing decisions and repeat purchases.
+The company seeks to understand its sales performance across products, channels, and regions in order to improve profitability, reduce concentration risk, and support sustainable growth.
+Management observed variations in revenue and profit and changing demand patterns, highlighting the need to identify key revenue and profit drivers, detect anomalies, and optimize business strategies.

 #  Objective

-Provide business stakeholders with actionable insights into consumer behavior and purchasing trends to support improved customer engagement, optimized marketing strategies, and better product positioning.
+Provide business stakeholders with actionable insights into sales performance, revenue and profit drivers, seasonal trends, and pricing or margin risks to support data-driven decision making and sustainable growth.

 #  Scope

-Focus Area: Consumer Behavior and Retail Analytics
+Focus Area: Sales Performance and Revenue Analytics

 #  Dashboard Preview

 Dashboard file available in the powerbi folder.

 #  Key Metrics (KPIs)

-Total Revenue by Gender

-Average Purchase Amount by Shipping Type

-Average Spend & Total Revenue for Subscribers vs Non-Subscribers

-Number of Customers by Segment (New, Returning, Loyal)

-Revenue Contribution by Age Group
+Monthly Sales Trend Over Time

+Top 10 Products by Revenue

-Top Products by Average Review Rating
+Top 10 Products by Average Profit Margin

+Sales by Channel

+Total Sales by State

+Total Sales by US Region

+Average Order Value AOV Distribution

-Top Products by Category
+Top and Bottom 10 Customers by Revenue

-Discount Rate by Product

-High-Value Discount Purchases (customers spending above average with discounts)

-Subscription Rate among Repeat Buyers
+Top State Performance Revenue vs Orders

 #  Data Preparation & Modeling

 Data preparation and exploratory analysis were performed using Python.
 The analysis notebook is located in the python folder.

-Cleaned and transformed raw consumer data to ensure accuracy and consistency
+Cleaned and transformed raw sales data to ensure accuracy and consistency

-Handled missing values and corrected inconsistent entries
+Handled missing budgets and corrected data types

-Structured data to support efficient querying and reporting
+Structured data to support analysis and dashboard development

-Performed exploratory analysis to identify trends and relationships across customer segments and purchasing behavior
+Performed exploratory data analysis to identify trends correlations and customer product segments

 The original dataset used for analysis is stored in the data folder.

 #  Data Analysis

-SQL was used to organize and analyse transactional data.
-All analytical queries are available in the sql folder.

-Structured datasets to reflect business transactions and customer activity

-Developed queries to analyse customer segments, loyalty patterns, and purchase drivers

-Extracted insights to answer key business questions related to sales performance and consumer engagement
+All analysis was performed in Python using exploratory and statistical techniques.
+The notebook includes:

+Univariate and bivariate analysis of revenue margin unit price and product channel region breakdowns

+Trend and seasonality analysis highlighting recurring surges and dips

+Outlier detection of extreme transactions in revenue and unit price

+Correlation and segmentation analysis clustering customers by revenue versus profit margin

 #  Visualization & Insights

 An interactive Power BI dashboard was developed to present key trends and performance indicators.
 The dashboard file is located in the powerbi folder.

-Visualised sales trends across demographics, product categories, and sales channels
+Visualized revenue and profit trends across products channels and regions

-Enabled stakeholders to explore consumer behavior through interactive filtering
+Enabled stakeholders to explore seasonal trends and anomalies

+Highlighted top performing products regions and channels for decision support

-Supported data driven decision making through clear visual storytelling
+Supported data driven pricing promotion and expansion strategies

 #  Tools & Technology

-Python (Data Cleaning, Exploratory Data Analysis)
+Python Data Cleaning and Exploratory Data Analysis

-SQL (Data Analysis and Querying)

-Power BI (Data Modeling, DAX Calculations, Interactive Reporting)
+Power BI Data Modeling DAX Calculations Interactive Reporting

-Data Model Type: Star Schema
+Data Model Type Star Schema

 #  Project Structure

 ```
-retail-consumer-behavior-analytics/
+sales-performance-analytics/
  ├── README.md
  ├── data/
+ │   ├── regional_sales_dataset.csv
- │   └── customer_shopping_behavior.csv
+ │   └── sales_data.csv
  ├── python/
- │   └── Customer_Shopping_Behavior_Analysis.ipynb
- ├── sql/
- │   └── customer_behavior_sql_queries.sql
+ │   └── EDA_Regional_Sales_Analysis.ipynb
  ├── powerbi/
- │   └── customer_behavior_dashboard.pbix
+ │   └── Sales_Report.pbix
  └── documentation/
-     ├── Business Problem Document.pdf
+     ├── Business_Problem_Document.pdf
-     ├── Customer Shopping Behavior Analysis.pdf
-     └── Customer_Shopping_Behavior_Analysis.pptx
+     └── Regional_Sales_Analysis.pptx

  ```

 #  Insights & Narrative

-The analysis revealed several actionable patterns in customer behavior.
-Subscribers generate higher revenue and demonstrate stronger loyalty compared to non-subscribers, suggesting that promoting exclusive benefits for subscribers could increase engagement and lifetime value.
-Repeat customers, especially those with more than five previous purchases, are a high-value segment, and rewarding them through loyalty programs or targeted incentives can improve retention.
-Certain customer segments, including express shipping users, consistently contribute more to total revenue, indicating that focusing marketing and promotions on these segments can maximize returns.
-Products with the highest review ratings perform well in purchases, so featuring these products in campaigns can drive additional sales and improve customer satisfaction.
-Overall, these insights support strategies to increase sales, retain customers, and improve engagement.
+Pronounced Seasonality: January revenues average $124M, dipping to $95M in April.

+SKU Concentration: Products 26 and 25 together drive approximately 25 percent of total sales.

+Channel Trade Off: Wholesale captures 54 percent of volume while Export delivers the highest average margin at approximately 38 percent.

+Geographic Dominance: California records about 7.6K orders and $230M revenue while the West region shows the largest performance swings.

+Top Customers: Aibox Company and State Ltd generate the highest revenue contribution.

 #  Recommendations

-Promote exclusive benefits for subscribers.

-Reward repeat buyers to icrease retention.

-Focus on high-revenue segments abd express users.

-Highlight top-rated products in campaigns.
+Seasonal Promotions: Launch recovery campaigns in April and amplify January offers to smooth revenue swings.

+SKU Optimization: Focus on top products 26 and 25 and re evaluate pricing or phase out low margin SKUs.

+Channel Expansion: Incentivize Export partnerships for higher margins and introduce volume deals in Wholesale.

+Regional Investment: Replicate California success in other regions and increase marketing in the Northeast and Midwest.

+Margin Monitoring: Flag orders below 80 percent margin and analyze cost drivers to improve underperforming segments.